andersjo/beta/README.md

 At this time, Beta is very basic.
 It only supports the standard first-order feature model of MSTParser and supports neither morphological features, non-projective parsing, nor any other of the enhancements that has shown to increase parsing accuracy.
 (In case you want to implement any of these, just go ahead!)

-The only thing you can try in order to improve parser accuracy at this point is to tweak the number of iterations over the training data.
+The one thing you can try in order to improve parser accuracy at this point is to tweak the number of iterations over the training data.
 By default, the parser does 1 iteration; but larger values may increase the parsing accuracy – typically up to some local maximum, after which accuracy will decrease again.

 The number of iterations over the training data is specified using the ``-n`` flag.
 For example, the following command will train the parser using 9 iterations: